njohnson68/CS_4395_Portfolio/README.md

 ## Sentence Parsing
 In [this](sentence_parsing_npj190000.pdf) program, I came up with a sentence and ran a PSG parse, dependency parse, and an SRL parse on it.
 I then summarized the pros and cons of each kind of parse with respect to my sentence.

+## Web Crawler
+In [this](Web_Crawler/web_crawler_npj190000.py) program, I created a web crawler that outputs a list of 15 relevant urls related to my starting url (the Dallas Stars Wikipedia page).
+In this program I also output the top 30 most important words from each link.
+At the end of the program, I created a knowledge base of 10 important words related to the Dallas Stars and facts relating to each word.